ben443/Ubports-s20-z3s/Building.md

 ### Step 1
 Clone the repository:
 ```
-git clone https://github.com/Sota4Ever/UT-Port-samsung-S20FE.git -b halium-13-r8s --depth 1
+git clone https://github.com/Sota4Ever/UTFamily-Samsung-Exynos9830.git -b halium-13 --depth 1
 ```
 ### Step 2
-Go into the repository and you have to put a `deviceinfo-r8s` link symbol with the following command:
+Go into the repository and you have to put a `deviceinfo-**` link symbol with the following command:
 ```
-ln -s deviceinfo-r8s deviceinfo
+ln -s deviceinfo-** deviceinfo
 ```

 ### Step 3